grantnorwood/expedia-e2e/exercise-1/README.md

 ## Success criteria

-- Our webserver should serve the example website (VeRBO)
+- Our webserver should serve the example website (Verbo)

 ## Instructions